CubedCard/adventofcode/README.md

-# adventofcode
-Advent of Code
+# AoC | Advent of Code

-These are the files I used to make the assignments.
-Follow my progress through this repository
+I started participating in Advent of Code in 2021.
+This was because I was really enjoying the algorithms class from that year, and wanted to do more.
+We have a leaderboard with the school.
+Some teachers and die hard students compete with each other every year.